-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the specialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or possess qualifications judged acceptable to the Review Committee; and, (Core)
+me renemble program racerd in the aggregater II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

-have fellowship education or post-residency experience in the care of adult cardiothoracic patients that meets or exceeds completion of a one-year adult cardiothoracic anesthesiology program.
-(Core)

-Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)